mnemnion/QuikTest.jl/docs/src/index.md

 Instead, it will generate a failing test, structured so that it's easy (quick!) to turn this into a passing test, once the tests are run and the new tests are confirmed to fail.
-These are designed such that the standard test framework will print the correct answer when it fails.
+These are designed such that the standard test framework will print the correct answer when it fails, and so that once the test is checked in, it can be turned into a passing test entirely by deleting from the test line.

 #### Why Though?